gjermundgaraba/bjaanes.github.io/_posts/2015-01-17-6-reasons-why-reading-books-is-important-for-developers.md

 # 3. You’ll keep your mind sharp

-You&#8217;ll think a lot while reading.
+You'll think a lot while reading.
 You have to keep parts of what you have read in memory, and recall information while reading.
 It’s a great way to do some real word brain-training.

 &nbsp;

 # 4. You’ll acquire knowledge

-You&#8217;ll learn new concepts and ideas that will help you form a more nuanced look on the world.
+You'll learn new concepts and ideas that will help you form a more nuanced look on the world.
 New knowledge can be used to tackle different situations in a better way.
 More knowledge is ALWAYS helpful for anyone.
 This alone is for me enough to pick up a book.

 &nbsp;